jacopofar/dsr-db/docker/slides.md

   cover all libraries.
 * ***Nix*** is similar in scope, but focuses on reproducibility alone rather than isolation
-* ***virtualenv*** similar to Conda, included in Python, no curated list of libraries
+* ***venv*** similar to Conda, included in Python, no curated list of libraries.
+We'll try it later

 ...and many more.

 Docker is one of the **most common** solutions and tries to be **universal**.

 Additionally, *containers* are the foundation of tools like Kubernetes or Compose, extremely common in enterprise environments.
+We'll briefly see.

 ---